-The average tornado only stays on the ground for 5 minutes, and approximately 77% are considered between EF-0 and EF-1, with about 95% below EF-3.
+The average tornado only stays on the ground for 5 minutes, and approximately 77% rate between EF-0 and EF-1, with about 95% below EF-3.
 Only .01% of tornadoes reach the highest category of EF-5.
-Even so, they can cause many fatalities and significant property damage at any level.
+Even so, tornadoes can cause many fatalities and significant property damage at any level.

 In 2021, there were 1,377 tornadoes that accounted for 101 deaths.
 The states in Tornado Alley tend to see the most severe of these storms and incur the most fatalities.

 The nation's deadliest tornado struck the heart of Tornado Alley, hitting Missouri, Illinois, and Indiana.
 The 1925 tri-state tornado outbreak hit Missouri, Illinois, and Indiana, leaving an estimated 1.5 billion dollars in damage and 695 fatalities.
 More recently, the 2011 super outbreak in Joplin, Missouri claimed 158 lives and caused $2.8 billion in damages.